Information Station Specialists Website

 Federal, state and local governmental entities are able to license The Information Station to broadcast noncommercial voice-programming related to travel, public safety, visitor / tourism historical / interpretive or emergencies.
 The primary audience?
 Motorists in a 3-5-mile radius area.
 Operators commonly include . . .

-See a state-by-state list of alert stations across America.
+See a state-by-state list of our stations across America.

 Frequency and Licensing